Skip to main content

 • Filter searches by department, document type, or any custom field

-• Build context-aware AI that understands document relationships
+• Build context-aware retrieval that understands document relationships

 • Create role-based or category-specific search experiences